Do you need to borrow money?

 - You can afford to pay back the money you’re planning to borrow.

 Do you really need to spend the money at all?

 Some people who borrow money do so either without thinking if they can really afford it, because they feel they have no other option, but that often isn’t the case.
-It may be that you could put off making the purchase or not make it at all.
-Try asking yourself:

 - Could I wait until I can afford to buy the item without borrowing?